jamiemccrindle/docker_ansible_build/README.md

 ### Todo

 * Figure out why Jenkins doesn't see changes to the git repo
 * Run Jenkins in a container

 ### Troubleshooting

+* It can take a while for jenkins to come up, which will result in a 503 when the app tries to get the cli, just rerun

+    failed: [vagrant] => {"dest": "/opt/jenkins/jenkins-cli.jar", "failed": true, "response": "HTTP Error 503: Service Unavailable", "state": "absent", "status_code": 503, "url": "http://localhost:8080/jnlpJars/jenkins-cli.jar"}
+    msg: Request failed

 ## What it is doing under the hood